aghanoury/m202a-wifi-sensing/docs/proposal.md

 ## 3. Novelty & Rationale

 What is new in your approach and why do you think it will be successful?
-Our approach will make use of the following datasets:
+Our approach will make use of the following datasets: UT_HAR, WIDAR, NTU-Fi_HAR, NTU-Fi_HumanID.

-   -UT_HAR
-   -WIDAR
-   -NTU-Fi_HAR
-   -NTU-Fi_HumanID
+We will also be using the following models:MLP,LeNet, ResNet18, ResNet50, ResNet101, RNN, GRU, LSTM, BiLSTM, CNN+GRU, ViT.

 Each of these datasets has a collection of various labeled and unlabeled samples of human activity at a particular sampling rate (find out which on each is using).
 One method of exploring other sampling rates would be to downsample a given set, then train our models on that particular set either as it is, or with various types of interpolation.